 5. CONCLUSIONS

 The stakeholders’ perceived level of awareness of the dangers and prevalence of SLT use was generally low.
 The participants held a strong but inaccurate belief that SLT products were as harmful as smoked tobacco which could result in less strenuous efforts to regulate smoked tobacco products.
 They felt that SLT were more affordable, easier to conceal, and capable of being consumed more discreetly than cigarettes and noted that SLT use had negative consequences on Uganda’s economy.
 Interviewees believed that SLT were illegally marketed and deceptively promoted as safe food-like products.
 Participants thought that because of their appeal, their use was increasing among young people and women in Uganda.
-Therefore, there is a need for more research to explore the issues raised, and to strengthen enforcement of the SLT comprehensive ban in accordance with Uganda’s 2015 Tobacco Control Act to prevent initiation of SLT use among non-smokers, especially women and children, whilst also ensuring a continuing focus on reducing smoking and combustible tobacco products.
+Therefore, there is a need for more research to explore the issues raised, including raising awareness of SLT, absolute and relative harms compared with smoking, and exploring addictiveness of SLT.
+This should help to strengthen enforcement of the SLT comprehensive ban in accordance with Uganda’s 2015 Tobacco Control Act to prevent initiation of SLT use among non-smokers, especially women and children, whilst also ensuring a continuing focus on reducing smoking and combustible tobacco products.

 5.1.
 Strength of the study